addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-Then in your application initialization code , you would initiate ViewA and place its element inside the body element.
+Then in your application initialization code, you would initialize ViewA and place its element inside the body element.

 An alternative approach is to use an extension called [Backbone-Forms](https://github.com/powmedia/backbone-forms).
 Using a similar schema to what we wrote earlier, nesting could be achieved as follows: